Vegetative State and Minimally Conscious State

 A vegetative state is suggested by characteristic findings (eg, no purposeful activity or comprehension) plus signs of an intact reticular formation.
 Diagnosis is based on clinical criteria.
 However, neuroimaging is indicated to rule out treatable disorders.

 The vegetative state must be distinguished from the minimally conscious state.
 Both states can be permanent or temporary, and the physical examination may not reliably distinguish one from the other.
 Sufficient observation is needed.
 If observation is too brief, evidence of awareness may be overlooked.
 Some patients with severe Parkinson disease are misdiagnosed as being in a vegetative state.

-PET and SPECT can be used to assess cerebral function (rather than brain anatomy).
-If the diagnosis of persistent vegetative state is in doubt, PET or SPECT should be done.
+Positron emission tomography (PET) and single-photon emission computed tomography (SPECT) can be used to assess cerebral function (rather than brain anatomy).
+If the diagnosis of persistent vegetative state is in doubt, PET, SPECT, or functional MRI should be done.

 EEG is useful in assessing cortical dysfunction and identifying occult seizure activity.

 Prognosis varies somewhat by cause and duration of the vegetative state.
 Prognosis may be better if the cause is a reversible metabolic condition (eg, toxic encephalopathy) than if the cause is neuronal death due to extensive hypoxia and ischemia or another condition.
 Also, younger patients may recover more motor function than older patients but not more cognition, behavior, or speech.